 The large tapered yuca roots are similar in size and shape to a sweet potato and can be anywhere from one to several pounds in size.
 At the co-op, you can find yuca roots in the produce aisle.
 They look very much like its close cousins the yam and potato, with a rough, bark-like skin that must be removed by grating or peeling.

 Yuca, or cassava, is a major staple food in the developing world, providing a basic diet for over half a billion people.
-It is one of the most drought-tolerant crops, capable of growing on marginal soils.
+It is one of the most drought-tolerant crops, capable of growing in marginal soil.
 Here in the US, the name “tapioca” most often refers to the starch made from the yuca root.

 What it tastes like: The starchy flesh of the yuca root is a light white or cream color with a grainy texture similar to potatoes.
 The meaty flesh is often described as having a mild, sweet, somewhat nutty taste.

 Health Benefits: Yuca is high in carbohydrates and low in saturated fat, cholesterol and sodium.
 It is a good source of manganese and vitamin C. Here’s detailed nutritional information on yuca.

 How to eat it: You can prepare it in the same way you would a baked potato, though it’s important to remove the skin first.
 Yuca have a high starch content which make them rather dry, so including a sauce helps.
 A common way to prepare a yuca is to make oven-baked yuca fries or chunks.
 We’ve included tasty recipes featuring yuca below.
 We also have gluten-free cassava flour (made from yuca) at the co-op.

 Links to recipes: